crim-ca/weaver/docs/source/appendix.rst

           :ref:`application-package` section for further details.

     Docker
-        Image that packages all required dependencies of an application or software in order to correctly execute it in a containerized and isolated virtualized environment.
+        Containerized and isolated environment platform that allows all required dependencies of an application or software to be packaged in a single image in order to correctly execute the virtualized application.

     EDAM
         Ontology that regroups multiple definitions, amongst which `Weaver` looks up some of its known and supported